-But behind my excitement were fear and self-doubt.
+But behind my excitements were fear and self-doubt.
 What if no one shows up?
 What if someone rude will leave a nasty comment?
 What if I forget everything that I was going to teach?

 It was my first solo webinar.
 I’m used to doing webinars but I always had a partner.
 This is the first where I’m going to talk from start to finish without the help of a partner.